rondevera/jslintmate/README.markdown

 -----

 [Download JSLintMate.tmbundle][download] and double-click it.
-TextMate should install it for you automatically--that's all.
+TextMate should install it for you automatically&mdash;that's all.

 Or via Git: